On The Effectiveness of One-Class Support Vector Machine in Different Defect Prediction Scenarios: Empirical Study Results

-Therefore, based on the above results we can state that: \begin{samepage} \begin{framed} \textbf{Answer to within-project scenario:} OCSVM performs similarly to Random, while OCSVM$_{T}$ statistically significantly outperforms Random.
+\finding{ OCSVM performs similarly to Random, while OCSVM$_{T}$ statistically significantly outperforms it.
 When compared to its two-class counterpart SVM, OCSVM performs similarly.
-However, OCSVM$_{T}$ obtains better results than SVM$_{T}$ on five out of the six datasets studied with three of the differences being statistically significant.
-OCSVM outperforms the traditional ML techniques in only 3 out of the 18 cases studied while OCSVM$_{T}$ generally obtains results that are closer to those achieved by traditional ML techniques and outperforms them in seven out of 18 of the cases. \end{framed} \end{samepage}
+Whereas, OCSVM$_{T}$ obtains better results than SVM$_{T}$ on five out of the six datasets studied with three of the differences being statistically significant.
+However, OCSVM and OCSVM$_{T}$ outperform the traditional ML techniques in three and seven of the 18 cases studied, respectively.}